This post was originally published in September 2016, and updated in April 2018.

 The cosmopolitan city is a great place to get a taste of Scandinavia without breaking the bank, as prices are slightly lower than those found in neighbouring Sweden and Norway.
 Even better, its main landmarks can be seen in just one day, making it the perfect spot for a city break.
-With that in mind, here’s the ultimate guide to the top sights in Helsinki, Finland.
+With that in mind, here’s the ultimate guide to best sights and things to do in Helsinki, Finland.

 Undoubtedly the most famous building in the entire country, the blindingly-white Helsinki Cathedral is perched over expansive Senate Square, making for the perfect photo-op.
 Consecrated in 1852, the Lutheran church’s onion domes draw inspiration from neighbouring Russia, while statues of the twelve apostles adorn the rooftop which soars more than 80 metres high.
-The cathedral is visited by half a million people every year, and visitors are welcome to explore the inside free of charge.
+The cathedral is visited by half a million people every year making it one of the top Helsinki attractions, and visitors are welcome to explore the inside free of charge.

 Senate Square is framed not only by Helsinki Cathedral but also the Government Palace, University of Helsinki and the National Library of Finland, which are all examples of Neoclassical architecture.
 It can also be a hub of activity—particularly in the afternoon—as many of the city sightseeing buses begin and end their tours here.

-The Sibelius Monument is another one of Helsinki’s most iconic landmarks, yet few visitors actually make it there as it’s located outside the city centre.
+The Sibelius Monument is another one of the top things to see in Helsinki, yet few visitors actually make it to this iconic landmark as it’s located outside the city centre.
 However, it’s well worth the four kilometre trip out to see it, particularly when combined with a visit to the Rock Church nearby (more on that later).

 The aluminum monument was constructed out of three pieces of welded steel, and made to resemble organ pipes in honour of the famed composer Jean Sibelius.
 It stretches nearly nine metres high and over 10 metres wide, has more than 600 pipes, and is surrounded by a beautiful park that leads to the waterfront.
 For those who can beat the tour groups and have the place to themselves, the Sibelius Monument is a fantastic spot to enjoy a picnic in the park.